WARREN DESIGN BUILD

 We were not achieving balanced dosing of the planting beds, so we increased our infiltration lines from

 two to five.
-The five lines now come off a common manifold (see left in photo), and each line is
+The five lines now come off a common manifold, and each line is controlled by a ball valve

-controlled by a ball valve allowing us to increase or decrease effluent flow as desired.
-We also
+allowing us to increase or decrease effluent flow as desired.
+We also installed a Schrader valve

-installed a Schrader valve (similar to a car tire valve) so that in the future we could use compressed
+(similar to a car tire valve) so that in the future we could use compressed air to clear a line if needed.

 Thank you for visiting our "Alternative Septic System" page